Open-TON/.github/profile/README.md

 # The Project

 OpenTON is an analytical platform that provides up-to-date data on the TON ecosystem with the aim of making it more transparent and accessible to all users.
-It helps users learn about the state of the TON network and provides deep knowledge of blockchain data.
+It enables users to gain insights into the status of the TON network, the advancement of the DeFi sector, and provides in-depth understanding of blockchain data.

 ### Data